void

 krasnik.jpg

-Kraśnik is mentioned by Hauptmann Tayrle when he in Sanok points out for Hauptmann Ságner how clueless reserve officers generally are.
+Kraśnik is mentioned by Hauptmann Tayrle when, in Sanok, he points out to Hauptmann Ságner how clueless reserve officers generally are.

 Background

-Kraśnik is a town in that belonged to the Russian part of Poland.
-It is known for the battle that took place from 23 to 26 August 1914, the first major battle in the war that Austria-Hungary won.
-The Austrian commander General Dankl was awarded the honorary title Dankl Graf von Krasnik after this battle.
-On the Russian side the famous-to-be Finnish commander Carl Gustaf Mannerheim participated.
+Kraśnik is a town that in 1914 belonged to Russian Poland.
+In the context of World War I it is known for the battle that took place from 23 to 26 August 1914, the first major battle in the war that Austria-Hungary won.
+As a result, the Austrian commander Viktor Dankl was awarded the honorary title Dankl Graf von Krasnik.
+The future famous Finnish commander Carl Gustaf Mannerheim participated on the Russian side.

 Quote(s) from the novel